SandyRodger/LS170-171/lesson_2.md

   - Error detection: Corrupt data is detected with a checksum.
   - Handling data-loss: Lost data is resent using a system of acknowledgements and time-outs.
   - Handling duplication: duplicate data is eliminated with an idempotency token system.
 - The solution is effective, but inefficient.
-The solution is:
+We can mitigate this inefficiency with:

 ### Pipelining:
   - Sending multiple messages before receiving acknowledgements.